Emily Heseltine - Adolescents/Teenagers & adults counselling

 Areas of counselling I deal with

-I offer a free phone or video consultation so we have the chance to chat/meet and for you to get a feel for how it might be working with me.
+I offer an initial 15 minute phone conversation so we have the chance to have a chat and for you to get a feel for how it might be working with me.
 This will give me a clearer idea if I think I can help you.

 Session Fees - £40.00